Man in the Mirror

-"Man in the Mirror" is a song by the American singer-songwriter Michael Jackson.
+"Man in the Mirror" is a song by the American singer Michael Jackson.
 It was written by Glen Ballard and Siedah Garrett and produced by Jackson and Quincy Jones.
-It was released on February 6, 1988, as the fourth single from Jackson's seventh solo album, Bad (1987).
+It was released in January 1988 as the fourth single from Jackson's seventh solo album, Bad (1987).

-"Man in the Mirror" topped the Billboard Hot 100 for two weeks, becoming Jackson's tenth number-one single on the chart, and was certified 3× Platinum by the Recording Industry Association of America (RIAA).
+In the US, "Man in the Mirror" became Jackson's ninth number-one single on the Billboard Hot 100 and was certified triple platinum.
 It was nominated for Record of the Year at the 31st Grammy Awards.

-The song peaked at number 21 in the UK Singles Chart upon release in 1988, but in 2009, following the news of Jackson's death, the song peaked at number 2.
-Keeping the gospel choir arrangement, the song was remixed for the soundtrack of Jackson's tribute tour Immortal.
+It reached number 21 on the UK singles chart in 1988, and reached number 2 following Jackson's death in 2009.
+A remix was included on the soundtrack of Jackson's tribute tour Immortal, and an instrumental version was played at his memorial service.

 Writing and recording

 "Man in the Mirror" was written by Glen Ballard and Siedah Garrett.
 Jackson's producer, Quincy Jones, invited Garrett to his home with a group of other songwriters and asked them to write material for Jackson's next album.
 Garrett recalled that Jones told the group: "I just want hits, that's all I want."

 Garrett took the brief to Ballard, her writing partner, who began playing a keyboard figure; Garrett wrote the lyrics.
 The two recorded a demo over the course of a week, with Garrett on vocals.
-Garrett delivered the tape to Jones, who called back a few hours later to tell her it was "really good".
+Garrett delivered the tape to Jones, who called back a few hours later to tell her he approved.
 At Jackson's request, Garrett and Ballard wrote a longer middle eight and modified the lyrics.
 Jones enlisted the Andraé Crouch Choir to record gospel vocals.

+The song runs for 5 minutes and 19 seconds and the sheet music for the song shows the key of G major.
+After 2 minutes and 53 seconds, the key changes to A-flat major.